-Contact your debit card customer service department and request they freeze your account and how to replace said card.
+Contact your debit card customer service department and request they freeze your account.
+Additionally, explore the available options for replacing this card.
 Depending on the situation, a bank can expedite sending a card to your travel destination.

-Sending a debit card to my home wouldn’t help me was solo traveling for 3 more months and I knew I would need access to cash.
-My bank recommended I visit the ATM bank provider to see if they could retrieve my debit card as this would be the easiest way to get access to a card based off my travel situation.
+In my circumstance, sending a debit card to my home wouldn’t help.
+I was solo traveling after all and had 3 more months of my Latina Solo travel adventures.
+Regardless, I knew I would need access to cash.
+My bank recommended I visit the ATM bank provider to see if they could retrieve my debit card.
+They informed me that this would be the easiest way to access a card based on my travel situation.

 5. Call ATM Bank

 Call the phone number found on the ATM machine or the bank who owns the ATM.
 Wondering what bank owns the ATM?
 Most machines have their logo.
 Explain your situation and ask what steps you should take to retrieve your card.

 My bank advised me to visit a branch in the city to report my issue.
 Every case will be different.
 My advice is to stay patient and be friendly with staff.
 This goes a long way in expediting situations like this.

 Withdraw money from your credit card.
 Most credit cards provide a cash back option where you can withdraw cash.
 Make sure you set this up in advance and have it available to you.